-We have reviewed the accompanying interim condensed consolidated financial statements of Orient Insurance PJSC (the "Company") and its subsidiaries (together referred to as the "Group") as at 31 March 2023 which comprise the interim consolidated statement of financial position as at 31 March 2023 and the related interim consolidated statements of income and comprehensive income, changes in equity and cash flows for the three-month period then ended and material accounting policy information and other explanatory notes.
-Management is responsible for the preparation and presentation of these interim condensed consolidated financial information in accordance with International Accounting Standard IAS 34 Interim Financial Reporting ("IAS 34").
-Our responsibility is to express a conclusion on these interim condensed consolidated financial information based on our review.
+We have reviewed the accompanying interim condensed consolidated financial statements of Orient Insurance PJSC (the "Company") and its subsidiaries (together referred to as the "Group") as at 30 June 2023 which comprise the interim consolidated statement of financial position as at 30 June 2023 and the related interim consolidated statements of profit and loss and comprehensive income for the three-month and six-month periods then ended, and the related interim consolidated statement of changes in equity and cash flows for the six-month period then ended and material accounting policy information and other explanatory notes.
+Management is responsible for the preparation and presentation of this interim consolidated financial information in accordance with International Accounting Standard IAS 34 Interim Financial Reporting ("IAS 34").
+Our responsibility is to express a conclusion on this interim consolidated financial information based on our review.